Although the shops were gradually reminding us that

 Christmas shopping and finding some bargains.

-- Local Christmas Fayres are brilliant for finding local handmade and unique gifts and you’ll be helping the local economy too!
+- Local Christmas Fayres are brilliant for finding local handmade and unique gifts and it's great to support small independent businesses - you’ll be helping the local economy too!

 - Make a list of all the